History of Rock and Roll to 1970

 Equivalent: Music 3200 – History of Rock and Roll: 1948-1970

-NOTE: Not counted in the 16-course Arts and Science Music major or the core courses in the B.Mus. degree.
+NOTE: Not counted in the 16-course Arts & Science major or the core courses in the B.Mus. degree.

 NOTE: Students with credit in Music 2850 (History of Rock ‘n Roll), 2850 (3850) (Popular Music in the 20th Century) or 3010 cannot receive credit for the same offering in the Music 3200 series.